chtgupta/QRUtils-Android/qrview/README.md

                     @Override
                     public void onError() {
                         // fired if an error is encountered while generating QR }
                 })
-                .build();
+                .build();  // always call build() after adding all methods and listener
 ```

 ## Release History